uowoolab/MOSAEC-DB/zenodo/README.md

 │      ├── GEOM_mosaec-db.csv
 │      ├── PHOM_mosaec-db.csv
 │      └── RAC_mosaec-db.csv
+├── misc_data
+|      ├── PDD_duplicate_thresh0.15.csv
+│      ├── unchanged_mepoml.json
+│      └── unchanged_repeat.json
 ├── scripts
 ├── subsets
-│      ├── sampling_details
+│      ├── details_sampling
 │      ├── diverse-neutral-*-20k.txt
 │      ├── diverse-charged-*-3k.txt
 │      ├── uniq-neutral-porous-2.4pld.txt
 │      └── uniq-neutral-porous-0.10vf.txt
 ├── mosaec-db.xlsx
 ├── mosaec-db.csv
-└── READme.md
+└── README.md
 ```

 Primary directories containing the crystal structures (.cif) are organized according to activation (i.e. full vs. partial activation) and framework charge (i.e. neutral vs. charged) states.Separate directories are provided for files containing precomputed partial atomic charges, namely those calculated via the DFT-derived REPEAT charges and the ML-predicted MEPO-ML charges.

+Calculated properties and information related to the structure processing can be found in the attached, identical excel worksheet (mosaec-db.xlsx) and csv (mosaec-db.csv).
+Additional properties will be found in the `misc_data` directory, such as a full record of the structure duplicate data.

+### Scripts

 Subsets of MOSAEC-DB are arranged according to common conventions of porosity in prior databases, as well as a diverse sampling of several chemical and geometric descriptors (denoted as * in the directory structure).
 Sampling was achieved using [farthest point sampling](https://github.com/uowoolab/MOF-Diversity-Analysis/blob/main/farthest_point_sampling.py) of the desired descriptor vector.
-Details regarding the order in which the crystal structures are sampled are provided (subsets/sampling_details)if further subsampling is required.
+Details regarding the order in which the crystal structures are sampled are provided (subsets/sampling_details) if further sub-sampling is required.

 ```
 python get_subset.py ../subsets/______.txt
 ```

-Calculated properties and information related to the structure processing can be found in the attached, identical excel worksheet (mosaec-db.xlsx) and csv (mosaec-db.csv).

-Crystal structures that were unchanged by the database construction protocol due to their lack of solvent are outlined in corresonding text files (.gcd).
+Crystal structures that were unchanged by the database construction protocol due to their lack of solvent are outlined in corresponding text files (.gcd).
 Access to these structures is subject to the users' CSD license status, however the computation ready structure can be regenerated by applying the provided structure processing codes to the relevant CSD REFCODES.
 This script makes use of a [CSD-Cleaner](https://github.com/uowoolab/CSD-cleaner) code that requires the CSD Python API and pymatgen packages.

 ```
 python get_unchanged_mofs.py --remove_disorder
 ```

 Additionally, **experimental** functionality to regenerate the structure files containing partial atomic charges (REPEAT/MEPO-ML) is provided in these scripts.
 Consistency of these functions is subject to change with various versions of pymatgen and the CSD Python API, thus we cannot guarantee accuracy to the original, computed partial atomic charges.
-Testing was performed using Python 3.9.x, psd-python-api 3.1.0, and pymatgen 2024.5.31.
+Testing was performed using Python 3.9.x, csd-python-api 3.1.0, and pymatgen 2024.5.31.

 ```
 python get_unchanged_mofs.py --remove_disorder --write_repeat --write_mepoml
 ```

 ## Updates
-Information regarding future updates and additions to the database will be outlined in the zenodo repository established at the time of publication.
+Information regarding future updates and additions to the database will be outlined in the [GitHub](https://github.com/uowoolab/MOSAEC-DB/blob/main/CHANGELOG.md) repository established at the time of publication.

 ## Licensing
 The [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) applies to the utilization of the MOSAEC database.
 Follow the license guidelines regarding the use, sharing, adaptation, and attribution of this data.